 Instructions

 - Skewer the chicken.
-Thread the chicken onto skewers, about 4-5 pieces per skewer.
+Thread the marinated chicken pieces onto skewers, about 4-5 pieces per skewer.

 - Grill the skewers.
-Lightly brush olive oil over grill pan.
-Preheat the grill over medium high heat for 5 minutes.
-You will notice the oil shimmer and sizzle when it's hot and ready.
-Place the skewers evenly apart on the grill pan and grill for 8-10 minutes on each side or until the internal temperature for the chicken reaches 165 F. Do not overlap the skewers at any time to ensure even cooking for all the skewers.
+Lightly brush olive oil over a grill pan or outdoor grill.
+Preheat over medium-high heat for 5 minutes until the oil shimmers.
+Place skewers evenly apart on the grill and cook for 8-10 minutes per side, or until the internal temperature reaches 165°F as read on a meat thermometer.
+Avoid overlapping the skewers to ensure even cooking.

 - Serve.
-Transfer the skewers onto a plate and serve with basmati rice with saffron, grilled tomatoes, and Shirazi salad (tomato and cucumber salad).
+Transfer the skewers to a plate and serve hot with basmati rice with saffron, grilled tomatoes, and Shirazi salad.

 Notes